MohamedKari/blog.mkari.de/content/posts/spark-on-k8s.md

 In the so-called _cluster mode_, the driver program gets deployed to the cluster by the cluster manager first, and then is started co-located to the executors, thus improving latency and being independent of the submitting machine.

 The cluster manager will then start each executor and tell them the IP and port of the driver process.
-Of course, the cluster manager needs to know the hosts of the cluster and must be able to start processes on them, generally by using an agent running on the node (even tough, there it might also be possible that the cluster manager can scale out scale in the cluster itself by means of the cloud provider, as for example with [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler)).
+Of course, the cluster manager needs to know the hosts of the cluster and must be able to start processes on them, generally by using an agent running on the node (even tough, there it might also be possible that the cluster manager can scale out the cluster itself by means of the cloud provider, as for example with [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler)).
 Once all executors have reported back to the driver, the driver can distribute _tasks_ among them, e. g. tasks for data transformation.
 Instead of sending the data through the driver over the network to the executors, the driver tells the executors where to find the data on a shared file system.
 This could be an object store such as S3, a distributed file system such as HDFS, or a mounted file system.